 - 2015 – present

 Our client supplies location-based services, including spatial data and end-to-end mapping solutions, for IoT connected cars and mobile devices.
 Their customer portfolio includes leading automotive manufacturers, technology companies, and municipalities.

 The company is a long-established partner of the Navigation Data Standard (NDS) Association.
-Across a range of NDS-compliant products and services, our client offers compatibility and interoperability of map data, flexible map updates, 3D mapping, extended driver assistance features, and support for various distribution and work media.
+Across a range of NDS-compliant products and services, our client offers compatibility and interoperability of map data, flexible software over-the-air updates, 3D mapping, extended driver assistance features, and support for various distribution and work media.
 Currently, tens of millions of drivers are benefiting from our client’s mapping and navigation solutions.